Recently, we worked with a client whose business was consistently bringing in about $1m in revenue each year.

-How do you get more flow?
+So how do you increase flow?

-So even though it presented as a revenue problem, what was actually going on was a team problem.
+And in fact, even though it presented as a revenue problem, what was actually going on was a team problem.

 Look, you built your business to $1m based on you following your gut and your intuition.
 That means you have an amazing innate sense of what your people want and how to sell it to them.
 Further, you are an amazing connector of people and community builder.
-This is your zone of genius.
+This is your Zone of Genius.

 The problem is not that you don’t know how to make more money.
 You’ve proven that you know how to do that.

 The problem is that you don’t have the capacity to let yourself do that.
-You’ve put yourself in a position where you simply don’t have the time, space or energy to operate from your zone of genius.
+You’ve put yourself in a position where you simply don’t have the time, space or energy to operate from your Zone of Genius.

 So you’ve been holding yourself back, keeping yourself locked in your zones of competence and excellence, because even though you’ve got loads of water behind you, you don’t have a container that can hold all that water.

 The solution, then, is to solve the container problem first.
-Create a more suitable container, a more suitable structure for your business and team, and you’ll be able to open that tap up — spend more time in your zone of genius, and the revenue will begin to flow again.
+Create a more suitable container, a more suitable structure for your business and team, and you’ll be able to open that tap up — spend more time in your Zone of Genius, and the revenue will begin to flow again.

-This wasn’t a revenue problem, even though from the outside it looked like one.
+See, this wasn’t a revenue problem, even though from the outside it looked like one.

 That’s why all of the lead generation, new products, new funnels, etc. weren’t working.